Archive How Many Types of Parental Control Are There?

 What is Parental Control?

 The definition of parental control differs depending on whom you ask.
-In general, parental controls are features integrated into apps, games, mobile devices, TVs, and software that allow you to restrict your child’s content access.
+In general, parental controls are features integrated into apps, game consoles, mobile devices, TVs, and software that allow you to restrict your child’s content access.
 So, what are four ways to use parental controls?

 Parental controls are sorted into four categories by function:

-1. Filtering Content: Limiting access to content deemed inappropriate for a certain age
+1. Content Filtering: Limiting access to content deemed inappropriate for a certain age

 2. Monitoring: Letting you check where your child is, and letting you know what apps they’ve been using

-3. Usage Control: Letting you block apps or put time limits on using them
+3. Usage Control: Letting you block access to apps or set time limits on using them

 4. Computer Usage Management Tools: Forces using specific software

 Keep in mind that parental controls don’t all fall into only one of these categories.
-In fact, it’s possible that a parental control app has a variety of different features, each of which has more than one of the above functions.
+In fact, a parental control app may have a variety of different features, each of which has more than one of the above functions.

 Why Parental Control Is Important